Kennedy Krieger Institute: Research

 Kennedy Krieger scientists research to prevent and cure pediatric neurological disorders, spinal cord injuries and developmental disabilities.
 The institute's work has yielded answers that are improving the treatment and care of children with conditions such as autism, cerebral palsy and spina bifida.
 A team of international scientists and investigators at Kennedy Krieger is working to isolate culprit genes and develop new treatment models and therapies.
 The institute has a swift transfer of research to patient care.

 The institute received a $1.5 million grant in early 2010 to perform brain cancer research.

 Special education

-The Kennedy Krieger School is a nationally recognized Blue Ribbon School of excellence and a leader in providing model programs of innovative education for children ages 6 to 21 with a wide range of learning, emotional, physical, neurological and developmental disabilities.
+The Kennedy Krieger School is for children ages 6 to 21 with a wide range of learning, emotional, physical, neurological and developmental disabilities.
 Education occurs in a variety of day-school settings and in partnership settings within public schools.
 The goal of Kennedy Krieger Institute's Department of Special Education is to provide special education and related services to children with disabilities in a variety of school-based, hospital-based and recreational settings.

 Community programs

-At Kennedy Krieger, the faculty and staff advance the treatment of developmental disabilities only by sharing knowledge with individuals and organizations throughout the local communities, across the country, and around the world.
-The cornerstone of these efforts is the Maryland Center for Developmental Disabilities at Kennedy Krieger Institute.
-The Center focuses on professional training, community service, research, and information dissemination.
+The Maryland Center for Developmental Disabilities at Kennedy Krieger Institute focuses on professional training, community service, research, and information dissemination.